Looking to send money to Ghana from the US? Let us show you how.

 How do I compare transfer companies when sending money to Ghana?

-When you’re sending money to Ghana from America, several aspects require your attention.
+When you’re sending money to Ghana from the US, keep an eye on:

 - Ways to receive money.
 The recipient can receive the transferred money directly into a Ghanaian bank account.
 Another option is to collect the money by visiting a cash pickup location.